+1. Does your state have a statewide licensing or certification program for the substance use disorder • Yes • No prevention workforce?

+If yes, please describe

+State works with AR Prevention Certification Board (APCB), which is affiliated with the International Certification & Reciprocity Consortium.
+The state partners with APCB in the state by recruiting and providing required trainings and workshops for people in the certification process.

-1. Does your state have a statewide licensing or certification program for the substance use disorder prevention workforce? ● Yes [©] No If yes, please describe Arkansas Prevention Certification Board 2.
-Does your state have a formal mechanism to provide training and technical assistance to the substance use disorder prevention workforce? ● Yes 〇 No If yes, please describe mechanism used Department of Health Prevention Technology Transfer Center 3.
-Does your state have a formal mechanism to assess community readiness to implement prevention strategies? ● Yes [©] No
+2. Does your state have a formal mechanism to provide training and technical assistance to the substance use • Yes • No disorder prevention workforce?